 They will learn to plant and nurture delicate plants and how to use herbs and spices to enhance the food they grow and eat.
 Allie will teach them how to use the scent of plants to reduce insect activity.

-Our garden and greenhouse will be chemical free and organic to promote maximum health in our young charges.
+Our garden and greenhouse will be chemical-free and organic to promote maximum health in our young charges.

 Additionally, we are also looking for skilled gardeners who are interested in traveling to Tanzania to teach hands-on techniques.

-As funds become available, we would like to supply each child and their family a beginning flock to raise for meat and eggs for their own family.
+As funds become available, we would like to supply each child and their family with a beginning flock to raise for meat and eggs for their own family.
 That would go a long way toward reducing food insecurity in the area.
 Each chicken costs $3.

 If you'd like to assist in the poultry project to increase food security for the children, please click the button below.

 Once we have a stable water supply from our new well we will be ready to plant orange, lemon, limes, grapefruit, banana and other fruit trees known to thrive in our Tanzanian soil.